 Each healthy mushroom will contain millions of spores that when the time is right, and the correct level of maturity has been met, will be dispersed to spread over a wide area to create more fungi.
 The reason so many spores are required is that the circumstances for successful germination are incredibly rare and the vast majority will fail to succeed in their purpose.
 Their general small size also makes it easy for them to carry over large distances to increase the chances that germination will occur.

 A spore is basically a smaller version of the parent mushroom and is in a way a replication of it.
 As such the spore has everything it needs to germinate out of the gate and if the right conditions are met will grow into another mushroom relatively easily.

-Like fruit trees, mushrooms will only produce spores when specific criteria are met.
-A fruit tree will generally only sprout fruit in the correct season and with the correct conditions.
-Mushrooms work in a similar way and won’t generate spores until the environment contains enough nutrients and water they require.
-This is a key thing to remember if you plan to grow mushrooms and creating the right environment for spore creation is vital to have a successful crop.
+Mushrooms won’t attempt to generate spores until the mycelium has stored enough nutrients and the environment provides the water they require.
+This is a key thing to remember if you plan to grow mushrooms and creating the right environment for spore germination and development is vital to a successful crop.

 A spore print is a technique used by many mushroom enthusiasts to identify the type of mushroom they come across.
 Each mushroom will make its own definite pattern that will be unique in terms of shape and color.